15 shows Riverdale fans should check out

 All caught up with Riverdale?
 These similar shows can keep you company until new episodes come out.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Riverdale is a special breed of teen drama.
 Based on the popular Archie Comics, it's made specifically with adults in mind.
 Everything from the gloomy tone to the on-the-nose voice-overs to the bizarre twists are testament to that.
 It doesn't stop teenagers from loving it though, as the series has become a bona fide hit ever since its premiere back in 2017.

-Moreover, with Netflix owning the international rights for Riverdale, the show's success has exploded outside US borders as well.
-Fans from all over the world dissect every episode as soon as it drops on the streaming service, come up with theories surrounding the many mysteries plaguing the fictional town, and ship the hell out of these brooding and ridiculously attractive teens – and often their villainous parents.
+With Netflix owning the international rights for Riverdale, the show's success has exploded outside US borders as well.
+Fans from all over the world dissect every episode as soon as it drops on the streaming service, come up with theories surrounding the many mysteries plaguing the fictional town and ship the hell out of these brooding and ridiculously attractive teens – and often their villainous parents.

 1. Pretty Little Liars

 - Cast: Troian Bellisario, Ashley Benson, Lucy Hale, Shay Mitchell